courtamos/interview_prep/graphs/notes.md

 - cyclic graphs are connected in a circular fashion, where you are able to cycle from one node/vertex to another and back to the original.
 - acyclic graphs are not connected in a circular fashion

+### Pros and Cons

+1. Pros:

+- relationships

+2. Cons:

+- scaling is hard